wallabyway/ARVRToolkit/docs/tutorial.md

 ## Before you start

-- Register as a Forge developer, if you’re not already!
+!> Register as a Forge developer, if you’re not already!
 You’ll need to have a good understanding of how to authenticate, and how to use the data management and model derivative APIs.

-- Install the latest version of Unity 2017, and set up a new project to work on your device of choice.
+!> Install the latest version of Unity 2017, and set up a new project to work on your device of choice.

-- Download the code example that demonstrates how to prepare your Unity scene.
-You can find this in the **Downloads** area to the left of this page: click **Unity scene preparation sample code**, and download the **test-2legged** file.
+!> Download the code example that demonstrates how to prepare your Unity scene.
+You can find this in the **Downloads** section, and then click [**Scene Preparation**](scenePrepration.md), download the **test-2legged** file.
 This bash script shows a minimal sequence of calls to the Forge and developer-api.autodesk.io REST APIs that will get you through Step 1 and Step 2 below.
-- If you have problems using the steps on this page to get up and running, please let us know in the User Forums on this site!

 ## Step 1.
 Use Forge to prepare an SVF